sandstreamdev/std/README.md

 ##### Questions

 - How to get an array without the last element?
-- How to remove the last element from the array?
+- How to remove the last element from an array?

 #### range